adamtang5/turnitin_part_2/README.md

 # Bigger Coding Exercise

-My objective is to create an app that displays a random dog image, and links to 10 random dog pictures on the bottom, labeled by their breed.
+The objective is to create an app that displays a random dog image, and links to 10 random dog pictures on the bottom, labeled by their breed.

 API documentation: https://dog.ceo/dog-api/documentation/